tfraudet/PyAcphFlightsLogbook/README.md

 ## Working principles

 * process in realtime OGN APRS message
-* for each aircraft detect events like takeoff and landing and store it in a database
+* for each aircraft detect events like takeoff and landing and store them in a database
-* keep xx day of retention in the database
+* keep xx days of retention in the database
-* relay on following resources
+* Relying on the following open data resources
-  * The [OGN database](http://ddb.glidernet.org/) to identify the aircraft (type, model,...)
+  * The [OGN devices database](http://ddb.glidernet.org/) from [OpenGliderNetwork](http://wiki.glidernet.org/) to identify any FLARM/OGN-equipped aircraft (type, model,...)
-  * The xx airport database (altitude, coordinnate,...) to identify takeoff and landing airfields
+  * The [Airport codes database](https://datahub.io/core/airport-codes) from [OurAirports](https://ourairports.com/) to identify takeoff and landing airfields

+## Contributing

+> Pending: :confused: to do!